nodelogicau/coucal-workflows/docs/index.md

 ## Workspace Explorer

-Switch between Workspaces.
+Switch between Workspaces. configure workspace options.

 Navigate folders and collections within a workspace.
 Selection of a collection triggers populating the view area.
 Selection of folders/collections also enables applicable actions.

 Also navigate between filters in a workspace.
 Filter selection triggers population of the view area with filter results.